Minecraft: Critical response

-A review of the alpha version, by Scott Munro of the Daily Record, called it "already something special" and urged readers to buy it.
-Jim Rossignol of Rock Paper Shotgun also recommended the alpha of the game, calling it "a kind of generative 8-bit Lego Stalker".
-On 17 September 2010, gaming webcomic Penny Arcade began a series of comics and news posts about the addictiveness of the game.
+Multiplayer and the surrounding community were credited with extending the game beyond its single-player offering.
+Bell described how players on servers instinctively built settlements together without explicit direction from the game, and McDougall said their most rewarding sessions came from teaming with a small group of builders who each gravitated toward a specialty.
+Adam Biessener of Game Informer credited the player base with producing new mechanics through modding, arguing this made Minecraft function as much like a platform as a game, and Avard praised the Better Together update for finally letting players join servers without first researching IP addresses.

+Assessments of the game's more structured, RPG-inspired additions were more mixed.
+Meer wrote that the pursuit of rare materials and Ender Dragon fight felt "undercooked" next to the simpler pleasures of construction and survival, and Biessener called the achievement and enchanting systems "lame, unwelcome distractions", though he still viewed the game overall as a considerable achievement.
+GameTrailers found the boss encounter and experience system "half-implemented" and more of a sideshow than a core feature.
+Simone Tagliaferri of Multiplayer.it, reviewing the official 1.0 release, argued it amounted to a formality, since little about the core loop of digging, crafting, and combining materials had changed since the alpha version, and Znojek's retrospective coverage argued that the player base had grown more divided over time, pointing to unfinished systems like an alchemy mechanic that shipped with only a fraction of its announced potions.

 The Xbox 360 version was generally received positively by critics, but did not receive as much praise as the PC version.
 Although reviewers were disappointed by the lack of features such as mod support and content from the PC version, they acclaimed the port's addition of a tutorial and in-game tips and crafting recipes, saying that they make the game more user-friendly.
 The Xbox One Edition was one of the best received ports, being praised for its relatively large worlds.

-The PlayStation 3 Edition also received generally favorable reviews, being compared to the Xbox 360 Edition and praised for its well-adapted controls.
+The PlayStation 3 Edition received generally favorable reviews, being compared to the Xbox 360 Edition and praised for its well-adapted controls.
 The PlayStation 4 edition was the best received port to date, being praised for having 36 times larger worlds than the PlayStation 3 edition and described as nearly identical to the Xbox One edition.
 The PlayStation Vita Edition received generally positive reviews from critics but was noted for its technical limitations.